Justo Arosemena Quesada

 Justo Arosemena Quesada (August 9, 1817 – February 23, 1896) was a statesman, writer, lawyer and politician from what is now Panama who lived during the period of union with Colombia.
-He dedicated his life to the cause of the autonomy of the Isthmus of Panama in and as a part of Colombia, and is regarded as "the most illustrious of the Panamanian and father of Panamanian nationality."
+He dedicated his life to the cause of the autonomy of the Isthmus of Panama in and as a part of Colombia, and is regarded as "the father of Panamaian nationalism."

 Biography

 Arosemena was born in Panama City, the son of Dolores de Quesada and Mariano Arosemena, a national hero during the independence of Panama from Spain in 1821.
 He attended elementary school in Panama, and when he was 16 years old, he graduated with a Bachelor of Arts from the College of San Bartolomé in Bogotá.
 Later, he graduated in law at the Universidad Central de Bogota.
 Between 1837 and 1839 he received his doctorate in law at the Universidad del Magdalena.
 He also conducted studies in the field of sociology.

 He was elected deputy to the Provincial House of Panama (1850–1851), and subsequently as a representative to the National Congress of Colombia (1852–1853).
 As a statesman, he strongly supported both a respect for human rights and a greater autonomy for the Isthmus of Panama in Colombia.
 For this reason, the federal state of Panama was created, and he was elected as its first president in 1855.
 He resigned his position a few months later.